What should you do if you hit a pothole?31 May 2019

-Potholes are an increasing menace on London’s roads.
+Potholes are an increasing menace on London’s roads and cause of cycling accidents.
 With one in five roads nationwide are blighted with them nationwide, some cyclists do fall victim to the pothole, and can suffer life changing injuries as a consequence.
 It is therefore extremely important to take certain steps when you do hit a pothole – let’s have a look at those steps now.

 Seven essential steps:

 - Get out of danger.
 You may be injured after hitting a pothole and coming off your bike, but if a bus hasn’t seen you while you’re photographing it then you could bein serious danger.

 - Check yourself for injuries.
 You may feel a numbness around a joint – this could be your body anaesthetising you from a nasty injury.
 Can you bend the affected limbs?
 If not, think about calling for help.
 Are you grazed or bleeding?
 Make your judgement and triage yourself.

 - Photograph your injuries (if visible).

 - Assess your bike.
 Is the wheel rubbing against the fork?
 It might be bent.
 Spin the wheel.
 Assess the fork – is the wheel closer to the frame than it was?
 That could mean the fork is bent.
 Look at the frame – are there any cracks?
 If the machine is carbon, check for softness in the material.
 If it is, it is now dangerous to ride and you need to get the machine to a bike repair shop.